nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `ummark 2` unmarks the 2nd applicant listed in RecruitIn to "Not Done".
 * `find John` followed by `unmark 1` unmarks the 1st applicant in the results of the `find` command.
+* `list` followed by `unmark 2 4 6` unmarks the 2nd, 4th and 6th applicant listed in RecruitIn to "Not Done".

 ### Exiting the program : `exit`